GULPF/tiny_sqlite/src/tiny_sqlite/private/documentation.rst

 Prepared statements
 ###################

-All the procedures for executing SQL described above creates and executes prepared statements internally.
+All the procedures for executing SQL described above create and execute prepared statements internally.
 In addition to those procedures, ``tiny_sqlite`` also offers an API for preparing SQL statements explicitly.
 Prepared statements are created with the `stmt <#stmt,DbConn,string>`_ procedure, and the same procedures for executing SQL that are available directly on the connection object are also available for the prepared statement: